 - Radiant surface elements may appear to have cooled after they have been turned off.
-The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrappings on top of the range when it is in use.
+The element may still be hot and burns may occur if the element is touched before it has cooled sufficiently. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrappings on top of the range when it is in use.
 These items could melt or ignite.
-Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements.
+Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements. - Do not use aluminum foil to line surface drip bowls or reflector pans.
+Improper installation of these liners may result in risk of electric shock or fire.